 You can filter the information displayed on the Performance page by searching or using page-level display filters.

-The page default is to view transactions, but you can use the “By Transaction/By Trend” toggle to change the overall display of the page.
+The page displays a view of transactions, but you can click the “View Trends” button to view trends information.
 The different ways you can filter and set the display of transactions is described fully on this page.
 To learn more about viewing transactions by trend, see our Trends View documentation.

-The search bar operates similarly to the one in the Discover Query Builder.
+In the transaction summary, the search bar operates similarly to the one in the Discover Query Builder.
 For example, you can refine your transaction search to a specific release by using

 release: as a key field and assigning the version as a value.